infor-cloud/xtendm3/docs/documentation/api-specification/textfiles-api.md

 TextFiles API is used to perform various file processing operations.
 It can be used to open, read and write in files from current and subdirectories as well as list existing folders and files.

 ## Features
-### textFiles.open(String subDirectory)
+### textFiles.open
-This method allows the user to open a subDirectory.
+This method allows the user to open a sub directory.
 This can be used when trying to access a file located in another location.
-Takes name of the subDirectory as a parameter.
+Takes name of the sub directory as a parameter.
 <br>
 Example: